mikrono/tModLoaderWiki_kr_ko/build.txt.md

 includeSource - If true, the the unpacked mod that results from using tModReader will include .cs files.
 Use this if you would like to share your code freely.
 Defaults to false.

 buildIgnore = A list of file patterns to ignore for building the mod.
 Useful for reducing .tmod file size.
 Use to ignore version control files, reference images, failed code experiments, and other files.
-Here are some examples: ``.git\*, referenceImages\*.png, .gitattributes, *.csproj. ``
+Here are some examples: ``.git\*, referenceImages\*.png, .gitattributes, *.csproj``